Non-stationary Gaussian models with physical barriers: The Barrier SGF

 \subsection{Background}

 One of the most widely used models for the SGF is the Mat\' ern model \citep{Whittle1954}, with justification \citep[e.g.][]{diggle2010historical}, and applications varying from simple geostatistical models with Gaussian likelihoods to marked point patterns \citep{illian2012toolbox}.
-The interest in applying the Mat\' ern model seems to be increasing, partly because of the INLA approach \citep{Rue2009} and the SPDE approach \citep{Lindgren2011}, as this enables fast Bayesian inference, and can be used by applied users (see e.g.\ \citet{blangiardo2015spatial}).
-A few notable examples include; analysing transmission intensity of malaria \citep{art615}, modeling under-five and neo-natal mortality \citep{golding2017mapping}, and assessing the impact of control measures on malaria in Africa \citep{art618}.
+The interest in applying the Mat\' ern model seems to be increasing, partly because of the INLA approach \citep{Rue2009} and the SPDE approach \citep{Lindgren2011}, as this enables fast Bayesian inference, and is relatively user friendly (see e.g.\ \citet{blangiardo2015spatial}).
+A few notable examples include; analysing transmission intensity of malaria \citep{art615}, modelling under-five and neonatal mortality \citep{golding2017mapping}, and assessing the impact of control measures on malaria in Africa \citep{art618}.

 The Mat\' ern field is a Gaussian random field, i.e.\ a continuously indexed random variable where the indices are a subset of $\mb R^n$, and any finite collection of indices gives variables that are jointly multivariate Gaussian.
 We base the Barrier SGF on the Mat\' ern model, in dimension 2, and, in the absence of land, it reduces to this model.
-We fix the smoothness parameter, as this parameter is often not practically identifiable, choosing $\nu=1$ as this value is both convenient to work with and provides reasonably smooth fields.
+We fix the smoothness parameter, as this parameter is in some cases not identifiable, choosing $\nu=1$ as this value is both convenient to work with and provides reasonably smooth fields.
+We refer to \citet{Bolin17rational} and \citet{bolin2017numerical} for how to extend SPDE models to other values of $\nu$.

 One way to represent the Mat\' ern field $u(s)$ is by giving the covariance as a function of distance between two points.
 Letting $d$ be the distance between two arbitrary points, $d=||s_i - s_j ||$, the covariance function is